gabriel-p-artcls/23-08_UCC/README.md

 We use the database of globular clusters from [Vasiliev & Baumgardt 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.5978V/abstract);
 [url](https://people.smp.uq.edu.au/HolgerBaumgardt/globular/).
 Added the Gran 2, 3, 4, 5 GCs from Tables 1 and 2 of
 [Gran et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.4962G/abstract).
 The parallax is estimated as the inverted distance.

+# Initial version of the catalogue

+The initial version is generated using the `initial_DBs_comb` script.
+This initial version is then processed with the `fastMP_process` script in the `updt_UCC` repo to generate the datafiles for each catalogued cluster, through the use of the `fastMP` package.
+The `fastMP_process` script calls the `call_fastMP` module (both in the same `updt_UCC` repo) that handles the datafile generation for each cluster and the updating of the `UCC_cat_XXXYYZZ.csv` catalogue file with the obtained parameters.

+Finally, the `add_duplicates` script (in this repo) is applied on the `UCC_cat_XXXYYZZ.csv` catalogue file to add the probable duplicates for each cluster, using the coordinates estimated through `fastMP`.

+The datafiles generated in this initial run need to be processed with the `make_entries` script (`updt_UCC` repo) to generate the files that will populate the site `ucc.ar`.